CrowdStrike/falcon-openshift-console-plugin/README.md

 ## Deployment

+### Prerequisites

+This plugin currently only supports CrowdStrike's US-2 cloud region.

 ### Deploy the Helm chart

-The Falcon OpenShift Console Plugin is available at [quay.io/crowdstrike/falcon-openshift-console-plugin](https://quay.io/crowdstrike/falcon-openshift-console-plugin) and the required API gateway is at [quay.io/crowdstrike/falcon-openshift-console-plugin-apigw](https://quay.io/crowdstrike/falcon-openshift-console-plugin-apigw)
+The Falcon OpenShift Console Plugin is available at [quay.io/crowdstrike/falcon-openshift-console-plugin](https://quay.io/crowdstrike/falcon-openshift-console-plugin)

 Install the chart using the name of the plugin as the Helm release name into a new namespace or an existing namespace as specified by the `plugin_console-plugin-template` parameter by using the following command: